huggingface/setfit/README.md

 ```
 ├── LICENSE
 ├── Makefile        <- Makefile with commands like `make style` or `make tests`
 ├── README.md       <- The top-level README for developers using this project.
 ├── notebooks       <- Jupyter notebooks.
 ├── final_results   <- Model predictions from the paper
 ├── scripts         <- Scripts for training and inference
 ├── setup.cfg       <- Configuration file to define package metadata
 ├── setup.py        <- Make this project pip installable with `pip install -e`
 ├── src             <- Source code for SetFit
 └── tests           <- Unit tests
 ```

 ## Citation

+[ADD ME!]